tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - My training implementation is actually correct.
 I did not construct the model architecture wrongly.
 The training serving discrepancy is acceptable.
 - The LLM could be finetuned to recognize patterns from 2D matrix represented in a string.
 - Training on the training set improves performance on the training set, even though I am training on individual tokens.
-- Training on the training set improves performance on the slighty different version of the training set (the expected algorithm is the same, but all the test cases is different)
+- Training on the training set improves performance on the slightly different version of the training set (the expected algorithm is the same, but all the test cases are different)
 - Training on the training set improves performance on test sets of similar difficulty.
 - Either I am able to fine-tune long context, or short context fine-tuning generalizes to long context.
 - I do not run out of GPU credits doing all of these.